neoforged/.github/primers/1.21.9/index.md

 `submitText`           | A pose stack, the XY offset, the text sequence, whether to add a drop shadow, the font display mode, light coordinates, color, and background color
-`submitFlame`          | A pose stack, render state of the entity, and a rotation quaternion `submitLeash`          | A pose stack and the leash state `submitModel`          | A pose stack, entity model, render state, render type, light coordinates, overlay coordinates, tint color, texture, outline color, and a priority (e.g., 0 for base model, 1 for armor model)
+`submitFlame`          | A pose stack, render state of the entity, and a rotation quaternion `submitLeash`          | A pose stack and the leash state `submitModel`          | A pose stack, entity model, render state, render type, light coordinates, overlay coordinates, tint color, texture, outline color, and an order (e.g., 0 for base model, 1 for armor model)
 `submitBlock`          | A pose stack, block state, light coordinates, and overlay coordinates `submitFallingBlock`   | A pose stack and the falling render state `submitBlockModel`     | A pose stack, the render type, block state model, RGB floats, light coordinates, and overlay coordinates